MartinIsProgramming/nest-api-mongodb-docker-pokemon/README.md

 4. Clone the `.env.template` and renamed it to `.env`

-5. Since no sensitive data is display please copy de same values
+5. Since no sensitive data is display please copy the same values

 6. You have to get the DB up and running